python-poetry/poetry/docs/pyproject.md

 The globs specified in the exclude field identify a set of files that are not included when a package is built.
 `include` has priority over `exclude`.

-If a VCS is being used for a package, the exclude field will be seeded with the VCS’ ignore settings (`.gitignore` for git, for example).

-{{% note %}}
-Explicitly declaring entries in `include` will negate VCS' ignore settings.
-{{% /note %}}

 You can also specify the formats for which these patterns have to be included, as shown here:

 ```toml